 Policy on submitting mitigating circumstances for study abroad applications

-You should only apply for mitigating circumstances if your circumstances have not already been taken into account by your School granting coursework extensions, or August re-sit examinations as first attempts, for example.
-In this case, your level 1 grades will be assessed as a fair reflection of your ability and your mitigating circumstances will not be taken into account when assessing your application for the Study Abroad programme.
+- If you have already applied for mitigating circumstances which have been taken into account by your School (eg granting coursework extensions or August resit examinations as first attempts).
+In this case your level 1 grades have already been assessed as a fair reflection of your ability.

-For more information on the situations in which it might be appropriate to submit a claim of mitigating circumstances, please refer to Mitigating circumstances form and guidance.
-You can also come and speak to a member of our staff during our drop-in hours to assess your case.
+For more information on the situations in which it might be appropriate to submit a claim of mitigating circumstances, please refer to the Mitigating Circumstances Application Form and guidance.

-Should you want to submit a case for mitigating circumstances to be considered as part of your application, you should complete all of the below steps:
+Should you want to submit a case for mitigating circumstances to be considered as part of your Study Abroad application, you should complete all of the below steps:

-Failure to include the above documentation with your application papers by the Study Abroad application deadline will mean that the circumstances will not be considered by the Study Abroad office.
+Failure to submit all of the above documentation in hard copy with your study abroad application documents by the application deadline will mean that the circumstances will not be considered by the Study Abroad office.

 Assessing applications with mitigating circumstances

-Your mitigating circumstances will be considered by the Study Abroad Office mitigating circumstances committee and shared with your parent School.
+Your mitigating circumstances will be considered by the Study Abroad office mitigating circumstances committee.
 The committee will consider the following points when arriving at a decision regarding the extent to which the circumstances will be taken into account in the competitive selection process for Study Abroad places:

 - Seriousness and circumstances of evidence provided